OllieTerrance/Beatbit/README.md

     "title": "Track Name",
     "music": "music.mp3",
     "bpm": 140,
-    "start": 0.21 // position (in seconds) of the first beat }
+    "start": 0.21
+}
 ```

+Here, `start` is the position (in seconds) of the first beat.

 ## External